eea/helm-charts/sources/sdi-catalogue/README.md

 | serverUrl | string | <https://sdi.eea.europa.eu:443> | URL of the server.
 The port is required. |

 ## Releases
+### Version 0.8.17 - 14 October 2025
+- Don't use a skeleton directory in Nextcloud.

+### Version 0.8.16 - 09 October 2025
+- Unprotect Nextcloud login.

 ### Version 0.8.15 - 09 October 2025
 - Add shared links to values.yaml.